azharlabs/papert-code/docs/cli/commands.md

       - **Description:** Hide tool descriptions, showing only the tool names.

 - **`/quit-confirm`**
-  - **Description:** Show a confirmation dialog before exiting Qwen Code, allowing you to choose how to handle your current session.
+  - **Description:** Show a confirmation dialog before exiting Papert Code, allowing you to choose how to handle your current session.
   - **Usage:** `/quit-confirm`
   - **Features:**
     - **Quit immediately:** Exit without saving anything (equivalent to `/quit`)